-Students who cannot complete the course requirements due to illness or any other unforeseen issue may apply for an Incomplete in the course.
-To apply for the incomplete, the student must submit in writing to the instructor a documented explanation.
+Students who cannot complete the course requirements due to illness or any other problem may apply for an Incomplete in the course.
+An Incomplete will not be granted by the instructor if all efforts by the student to complete the work have not be undertaken.
+To apply for the Incomplete, the student must submit in writing to the instructor a documented explanation of why the work could not be completed during the semester along with documents to support this claim.
 The request will be submitted to the dean of CHSS for a final decision.